-The DSL will also keep the Headteacher and Head of School informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Head of school / Headteacher informed of any issues and liaise with local authority case managers and designated officers for child protection concerns as appropriate.

-The full responsibilities of the DSL and deputies are set out in their job description in line with KCSIE 2023.
+The full responsibilities of the DSL and deputies are set out in their job description in line with KCSIE 2024.

-2.2 The Role of Head Teacher
+2.2 The Role of Head of School / Head Teacher

-The Headteacher is responsible for the implementation of this policy, including:
+The Head of School / Headteacher is responsible for the implementation of this policy, including: